 Plus, adaptability and flexibility are also important to situational leadership.

-When the situational leader realizes they did something wrong, they are not offended.
+When situational leader realizes they did something wrong, they are not offended.
 Instead, they ensure that the situation is swiftly fixed.

 They help unite individuals on the team after understanding their goals and passions.
 Both short-term goals and long-term goals are important in this type of leadership style.